Azure/open-service-broker-azure/docs/modules/mssql.md

 ### Service: azure-sql-12-0-database-from-existing

 It is to create SQL database service instance from existing Azure SQL Database *for taking over the database*.
-Both **azure-sql-12-0-dbms** service and **azure-sql-12-0-dbms-registered** service can be its parent service.
+Typically, you can create **azure-sql-12-0-dbms-registered** service instance to register your Azure SQL server first and use this service to import the database to OSBA's management.

 ##### Provision